 3. Results

-Figure 1 Hours in Bed vs. CBIQ IV Exam 2 Score
+Figure 1 Subjective Sleep Quality vs CBIQ IV Exam 2 Score

-The above figure (Figure 1) shows a scatter plot attempting to express the variability in participants' CBIQ IV Exam II scores in terms of their hours spent in bed.
-A linear regression was then performed and overlaid on the scatter plot ($R^2 = 0.071$).
-Subsequently, a two-tailed T-test was performed ($p = 4.6 \times 10^{-48}$).
+The above figure (Figure 1) shows a scatter plot attempting to express the variability in participants' CBIQ IV Exam II scores in terms of their subjective sleep quality component score.
+A linear regression was then performed and overlaid on the scatter plot (R^2 =0.0008).
+Subsequently, a two-tailed T-test was performed (p =3.96x10-49).

 4. Analysis

-First and foremost, it is crucial to establish that the greater the hours spent in bed, the greater the exam score.
-Following our statistical analysis, our linear regression indicated a positive correlation between the CBIQ IV Exam II score and hours spent in bed.
-Our results coincided with the initial hypothesis that more hours spent in bed was associated with greater exam performance.
-The results of the two-tailed T-test showed that the variation in CBIQ IV Exam II scores inversely correlated with sleep effectiveness, reaching statistical significance ($p = 4.6 \times 10^{-48}$).
+First and foremost, it is crucial to establish that the greater the sleep effectiveness, the worse the exam score.
+Following our statistical analysis, our linear regression indicated a positive correlation between the CBIQ IV Exam II score and subjective sleep quality.
+Our results supported our initial hypothesis that greater sleep quality was associated with greater exam scores.
+The results of the two-tailed T-test showed that the variation in CBIQ IV Exam II scores inversely correlated with sleep effectiveness, reaching statistical significance ($p = 3.96 \times 10^{-49}$).

 5. Conclusion

 Addressing sleep deprivation among medical students may require strategies beyond improving sleep quality or duration.
 Further research should explore the long-term consequences of poor sleep behaviors on overall academic performance and mental health while investigating other contributing factors such as stress management, time management, and lifestyle interventions.
-Despite the results supporting the hypothesis which was initially made, further studies need to be conducted in terms of controlling and manipulating other variables such as personal academic goals and the amount of previous knowledge that each person had on the exam's subject.
+Despite the results supporting the initial hypothesis which was initially made, further studies need to be conducted in terms of controlling and manipulating other variables such as personal academic goals, whether or not the lack of sleep was a result of studying more, and the amount of previous knowledge that each person had on the exam's subject.
 Additionally, there is significant intraspecific variation with the differences of sleep needs from person to person.
 Additionally, qualitative studies could provide deeper insights into the subjective experiences of medical students regarding their sleep and academic performance.
-While maintaining sufficient sleep is fundamental for cognitive function, there is likely a diverse array of other factors that play important roles in academic achievement.
+While maintaining sufficient sleep is fundamental for cognitive function, this study highlights the diverse array of other factors that play important roles in academic achievement.
 Further research is essential to understand how medical education and clinical demands affect sleep and how these sleep patterns impact long-term educational outcomes and student well-being.

 Compliance with ethical standards

 Acknowledgments

-Anna Campbell, PhD (A.T.
+Acknowledged to Anna Campbell, PhD (A.T.
 Still University - School of Osteopathic Medicine in Arizona (ATSU-SOMA))

 Disclosure of conflict of interest

 No conflict of interest to be disclosed.